StefanUhlich/sigsep-mus-2018/submissions/UHL3/description.md

 The network is trained on an internal database with 804 songs.
-We used the full `train` part of `musdb` as validation set, which is again used to perform early stopping and hyperparameter selection (dropout rate, regularization strength).
+We used the full `train` part of `musdb` as validation set, which is again used to perform early stopping and hyperparameter selection (LSTM layer dropout rate, regularization strength).

 ## References